 Dagur was was first elected to Reykjavík City Council in 2002, he was chair of the City Planning Committee from 2004 -2006 and was mayor from 2007-2008.
 In the years 2009 – 2013 Dagur was Vice president of the Social Democratic Alliance.
 From 2010 – 2014 he was chair of the City Executive Council.
 In his capacity as a leader for Reykjavík City Dagur has been a key note speaker at various international conferences and forums.

 In the spring of 2014, Dagur lead the campaign of the Social Democratic Alliance in Reykjavík and won the single largest number of votes.
-He led the Social Democrats again in the elections of 2018 and was reappointed as mayor for another 4 year term on June 19, 2018.
+He led the Social Democrats again in the elections of 2018 and was reappointed as mayor in 2018, and again in 2022.

 Dagur grew up in Reykjavík and is married to Arna Dögg Einarsdóttir, a medical doctor at Landspitalinn – The National University Hospital of Iceland.
 They have four children.